 Alumni News and Events

 UMSL Chemist is our annual magazine of departmental and alumni news.
-The Fall 2012 edition is now complete and is available electronically by clicking here.
+The Fall 2013 edition is available electronically by clicking here.
+It will be mailed to you shortly.
 If you have news of Chemistry Department Alumni or just want to get in touch, email the editor, Professor Lol Barton.

 Archived issues of UMSL CHEMIST